 Wartime Service

-Service members who served during designated periods of hostility may be eligible immediately, without any specific length of service requirement.
+According to USCIS, service members who served during designated periods of hostility may be eligible immediately, without any specific length of service requirement.
 This includes service during operations in Iraq, Afghanistan, and other designated conflicts.

 Requirements You Still Must Meet